Does Cardio Build Muscle?: Everything You Need to Know

 Cardio Should Compliment Strength Training

-Cardio does torch calories at a higher rate than strength training, but strength training keeps those calories burning long after you work out.
-For people looking to build muscle, this can be a reason that they stay away from adding cardio to their routine.
-However, depending on your goals that may not be the right move.
+So can cardio be bad for muscle growth or can it be beneficial?
+Cardio training does torch calories at a higher rate than strength training, but strength training keeps those calories burning long after you work out.
+For people looking to build muscle, this can be a reason that they stay away from adding cardio exercise to their routine.
+However, depending on your fitness goal that may not be the right move.
 Even a bodybuilder can reap from the benefits of cardio exercise.
 From participating in low-impact cardiovascular exercises like long walks, swimming, or walking on an incline in the gym to keep their cardiovascular health in check.

 Sprinting Is The Best Cardio